 My teaching and research focus on the history of British colonialism on the Indian subcontinent.
 I am the author of two books, and more than a dozen journal articles and book chapters; in one way or another, they all focus on the relationship between colonial agents, officials, and elites and those who were colonized.
 Since I arrived at Cornell in 2005, I have taught courses on modern South Asia, the British empire, gender, and colonialism.
-In Fall 2021, I will be teaching a new course on the Afterlives of 9/11 to think about the twentieth anniversary of this global historical event.

 My first book, Sex and the Family in Colonial India, is about conjugal relationships between colonial officials and residents and local women in India; the book focused on gender, culture, law, archives, and colonial governance in eighteenth- and nineteenth-century India.
 In connection with this research, I teach courses on South Asia, gender, sexuality and the state.